 “All of our patients are screened for signs, symptoms, and fever, as well.
 All patients, regardless of the reason why they are in the emergency department, are placed in masks too.
 If someone is suspected of having COVID-19, they are placed in a specific, isolated area.
 These patients are led to rooms via a specific route that limits any intermingling with the other patient population,” says Dr. Goen.

 Experiencing a Medical Emergency and Need to Visit the ER?
 Here’s What to Do

-- Call 911 or have someone drive you to the ER.
 In life-threatening situations, we recommend calling 911 so dispatch can provide you with urgent instructions and EMS can come quickly to your aid.
 Alert dispatch personnel of your symptoms and whether you have been tested for, diagnosed with, or potentially exposed to COVID-19.
 You may request the ambulance take you to a St. Joseph Health emergency room.
 If someone is driving you, call the ER staff to let them know you’re on your way.
 Remember to never get behind the wheel to drive yourself to the emergency room.

 - Put on a mask if you’re able to.